marco262/my_wiki/data/curse_of_strahd/gm_notes/to-have-and-to-hold.md

 ## Alternate Route

-If the party doesn't follow the hook to the Amber Temple, or don't visit the Vistani, they will be visited by a golden eagle, which delivers the message from Elder Ormir of Yaedrag to inform them that they've witnessed one of Strahd's servants traveling through Tsolenka Pass "on a horse made of shadows", and they should come and investigate quickly if they still seek knowledge.
+If the party doesn't follow the hook to the Amber Temple, or don't visit the Vistani, they will be visited by a golden eagle, which delivers the message from Elder Ormir of [Yaedrag](Tsolenka Pass#yaedrag) to inform them that they are in need of the party's help.

-If the party does go to the Amber Temple, and they make a stop by [Yaedrag](Tsolenka Pass#yaedrag) on the way, the shaman will tell them all this in person.
+When the party gets to Yaedrag, they'll be told that Helwa, Chief Sigrid's daughter, is late returning from her rite of passage.
+She should have returned the previous day.
+They were about to head out to check on her themselves, but with the party passing by, they ask them to seek out Helwa.
+And if she's dead, at least to return with Shatterspike, her magic spear that has been in the family for generations, and is a symbol of the right to lead the tribe.

 # Meanwhile...